 Though the effect and interaction (with cannabinoids) of the various terpenes are very important, we’ll leave them out of the equation at this point.

 MEDICAL MARIJUANA NEUROPHARMACOLOGY – THE BASICS

-When our phony leader is asked asked, what is a CB1 receptor, what is a cannabinoid, does CBD get you high?, does MMJ legalization lead to lower suicide rades and lover DUI stats – the answers – nearly 100% of the time – come in all wrong.
-They have no ability to make judgements based on fact.
+When our phony leader is asked, what is a CB1 receptor, what is a cannabinoid, does CBD get you high?, does MMJ legalization lead to lower suicide rates and lover DUI stats – the answers – nearly 100% of the time – come in all wrong.
+They have no ability to make judgments based on facts.
 Such is the culture where people talk about things without a basis in reality and the audience doesn’t check to see if they are listening to a charlatan or sociopath.

 Recently, scientists found that our brain cells can grow or regenerate in adulthood.
-In fact, our brain’s never stop growing.
-Brain cell growth, or neurogenesis can be stimulated by a variety of nutrients, chemicals, hormones, with cannabinoids being among them.
+In fact, our brain never stops growing.
+Brain cell growth or neurogenesis can be stimulated by a variety of nutrients, chemicals, hormones, with cannabinoids being among them.

 “HU210 (a synthetic cannabinoid) treatment promoted neurogenesis in the hippocampal dentate gyrus of adult rats and exerted anxiolytic- and antidepressant-like effects.
 X-irradiation of the hippocampus blocked both the neurogenic and behavioral effects of chronic HU210 treatment, suggesting that chronic HU210 treatment produces anxiolytic- and antidepressant-like effects likely via promotion of hippocampal neurogenesis.”